RACKETHUB VERSION 2 IS OUT

 Next up, an effective subtitle complements the book’s title.
 The former allows you to abbreviate the latter.
 Consider Dan Pink’s excellent 2019 book, When: The Scientific Secrets of Perfect Timing.
 The single-word title draws the prospective reader in, while the six-word subtitle quickly and clearly defines the book’s core thesis.

 I like to think that I did the same with The Nine: The Tectonic Forces Reshaping the Workplace.
-Then there’s the most recent Racke title, Reimagining Payments: The Business Case for Digital Currencies.
+Then there’s the most recent Racket title, Reimagining Payments: The Business Case for Digital Currencies.
 It’s another example of a example of a lucid title-subtitle combo.

 Finally, you may want to hint at your book’s target audience.
 For example, the first edition of my first book is called Why New Systems Fail: Theory and Practice Collide.
 I liked it, but I could have picked a more descriptive subtitle.
 Cengage’s team and I landed a better one for the book’s second edition: An Insider’s Guide to Successful IT Projects.
 The insert of IT (short for information technology) helped people better understand the book’s message prior to buying it.